 Prior to any procedure, you will need to have a consultation with one of the surgeons.
-The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the fat transfer to face procedure with your surgeon, and ask any relevant questions you may have.
+The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the facial fat grafting procedure with your surgeon, and ask any relevant questions you may have.

 Your facial rejuvenation surgeon will:

-Following your surgery expect some swelling and bruising which will fade away within a few days.
-Pain medication can be taken to easy any discomfort.
+Following your surgery, you can expect some swelling and bruising which will fade away within a few days.
+Pain medication can be taken to ease any discomfort.

-The result achieved from the fat transfer to face technique will last a long time as long as good aftercare routine is followed.
+The result achieved from the facial fat grafting technique will last a long time as long as good aftercare routine is followed.
 You may wish to return for a second procedure if the volume of the face has not increased enough, or too much fat was absorbed by the body.

-Fat transfer to face is suitable for adults wanting to wrinkles, frown lines or loss of layer of fat on the face.
+Facial fat grafting is suitable for adults wanting to wrinkles, frown lines or the loss of layer of fat on the face.

 You must discuss your options with the surgeon during your consultation.
 Although both procedures deliver similar outcomes, fat grafting lasts longer compared to fillers, therefore, decision must be based upon how long you want the results to last.